 Using the Twitter channel, you can do the following:

-- Convert a tweet into a ticket and respond to the user with a tweet, a direct message, or move the conversation to email
+- Convert a tweet into a ticket and respond to the user with a tweet, or move the conversation to email

 - Bulk convert multiple tweets into tickets in one step

-- Convert tweets to tickets outside of Zendesk by favoriting a tweet in twitter.com and many other Twitter clients
+- Convert tweets to tickets outside of Zendesk Support by liking a tweet in twitter.com and many other Twitter clients

 - Automatically capture public mentions and direct messages as tickets